amirfefer/gce-golang-edu/README.md

 # Google cloud compute with golang

-This project was created for self education purpose
+**_This project was created for self education purpose_** This project communicates with google cloud API, and enables creating multiple `computes` objects, each one reflects a specifc zone in GCE.
+You can view instances list, turn off or on your instances.

 ## ⚡️ How to run